QuantEcon/lecture-source-jl/rst_files/time_series_models/lu_tricks.rst

 Overview
 ============

-In an earlier lecture :doc:`Linear Quadratic Dynamic Programming Problems<lqcontrol>` we have studied how to solve a special class of dynamic optimization and prediction problems by applying the method of dynamic programming.
+In an earlier lecture :doc:`Linear Quadratic Dynamic Programming Problems <../dynamic_programming/lqcontrol>` we have studied how to solve a special class of dynamic optimization and prediction problems by applying the method of dynamic programming.
 In this class of problems

   * the objective function is **quadratic** in **states** and **controls**